Cold weather calls for warm and spicy vegetarian chipotle chili! Sweet potatoes and kidney beans make this vegan slow cooker meal oh-so-satisfying.

 - 1 teaspoon chipotle chili powder

 - Cook on HIGH for 3 hours, then on LOW for 3 hours.
-(You could also cook on LOW for 7 to 8 hours or on HIGH for 4 to 5 hours.)
+Alternatively, you can cook on LOW for 7 to 8 hours or on HIGH for 4 to 5 hours.

 - Top with diced avocado just before serving.2 avocados